Chancellor’s Innovation Fund

 - How were the milestones determined?
 Were they requested by potential partners?
 Are they general industry standards?

-Innovator Quick Pitch
+Quick Pitch Roundtable

 Innovator’s Pitch Presentation

-The Innovator’s Pitch is a sevenminute presentation that outlines how the proposed project will accelerate the commercialization of the underlying technology, with a brief period for questions and answers.
+The Innovator’s Pitch is a commercialization-oriented presentation that outlines how the proposed project will accelerate the commercialization of the underlying technology, with a brief period for questions and answers.
 This is not an academic presentation of the science behind the technology.
 The pitch should briefly describe the technology and focus on the commercial opportunity that it represents and how the CIF funding will facilitate commercialization.
 Innovators work with the ORC team to prepare for the pitch.

 The CIF Selection Committee consists of reviewers from external partners and NC State personnel with technology development, commercialization and entrepreneurial expertise.
 The CIF Selection Committee will make award recommendations to the Chancellor’s Office.